 If you want a special timber, I use a number of suppliers who will do their best to get it from well managed forests.
-One of our main suppliers is Surrey Timbers in Guildford.
+One of our main suppliers is Surrey Timbers in Woking.

 We also recycle all of our off-cuts by using them to heat the workshop in winter.

 If you have an idea for a project, big or small, then contact me and I'll talk you through the process of how you can turn your dream into reality.